Community Right to Bid

 We will assess the nomination using our checklist and by consulting experts from our Legal, Finance, Planning, Estates, and Growth and Development teams.
 The council are legally obliged to notify the freeholder, leaseholder and any lawful occupants of the property or land in question and any parish council for the area where the property or land is located, and we may take into consideration any information that they submit with respect to the nomination (provided it is submitted in a timely manner).
 A report and recommendation will be prepared for Elected Members to inform their decision making.

-Elected Members will make a decision on whether or not the asset should be listed at a public meeting of the Community Leadership Committee or Community Leadership Sub-Committee.
+Elected Members will make a decision on whether the asset should be listed at a public meeting of the Community Leadership Committee or Community Leadership Sub-Committee.

 We will write to the nominating group to let them know when this meeting is being held.
 The report, including the recommendation, will be published five full working days before the Committee.
 We will inform nominating group when the report will be published, and advise on public participation during Committee meetings.